Chanda-Abdul/Weather-Dashboard-API/README.md

 - [x] WHEN I view the UV index
   - [x] THEN I am presented with a color that indicates whether the conditions are
     - favorable(A UV Index reading of 0 to 2 means low danger from the sun's UV rays for the average person),
-    - moderate(A UV Index reading of 3 to 5 means moderate risk of harm from unprotected sun exposure.),
+    - moderate(A UV Index reading of 3 to 5 means moderate risk of harm from unprotected sun exposure),
     - or severe(A UV Index reading of 6 to 7 means high risk of harm from unprotected sun exposure.
 Protection against skin and eye damage is needed.)
 - [x] WHEN I view future weather conditions for that city
   - [x] THEN I am presented with a 5-day forecast that displays the date, an icon representation of weather conditions, the temperature, and the humidity